 Censorship in Singapore

-The Media Development Authority (MDA) regulates and ensures local print media, radio, television and internet adhere to the law.
-A number of websites are blocked, and visitors trying to access the site are usually greeted by an MDA message alerting them that the site is forbidden.
-Although the MDA does monitor foreign content, expats shouldn't have any problem accessing international news sites and social media.
+The Infocomm Media Development Authority (IMDA) regulates and ensures local print media, radio, television and internet adhere to the law.
+Numerous websites are blocked, and visitors trying to access the site are usually greeted by an IMDA message alerting them that the site is forbidden.
+Although the IMDA does monitor foreign content, expats shouldn't have any problem accessing international news sites and social media.

 Postal services in Singapore

 Mail services in Singapore are provided by Singapore Post Limited (SingPost), which is a subsidiary of Singtel.
 Local mail typically takes one to two days, and international mail depends on the destination.
 Additionally, there are numerous courier companies independent of SingPost that deliver both locally and internationally.
 Some of these also double up as delivery services for heavy shipments.

 English-language media in Singapore

 English books are readily available at all big bookshops.
-There are also a number of local English newspapers as well as many international publications available from newsstands.
+There are also several local English newspapers, as well as many international publications available from newsstands.